 Waking up and immediately jumping into your day can cause brain fog and grogginess for the first half of your day.
 By waking up earlier, you can ease into the day both mentally and physically allowing you to be fully ready to start your day!
 I remember waking up for high school at 7:45 am when my first class was at 8:15.
 Needless to say, I was unable to concentrate and truly focus in that class (and it was physics).
 Reading a book or writing out your daily schedule is a great start to getting your brain out of sleep mode and ready for learning/ working!

 Waking up earlier leads to going to bed earlier.
 How does this improve your quality of sleep?
 The actual feeling of tiredness should not hit you around midnight- that means your circadian rhythm is complete.
 Begin rising with sunrise and going to bed at a conservative time.
 This will allow you to get deeper and higher-quality sleep because your hormones are in line with your environment.
 If you ever worked consistent night shifts, you can still get a full 7-10 hours of sleep but the quality of sleep is much different from when you work at night versus the morning.

 4. Increases organization

 Having more time allows you to be more productive and organized.
 By having more time in the morning, you can use a daily planner and schedule your entire day!
-I prefer writing a to-do list, appointments, and things that must get done at certain times.
-I love using a physical daily planner as it helps me remember my task more efficiently and it feels peacefulness.
+We prefer writing a to-do list, appointments, and things that must get done at certain times.
+Using a physical daily planner can help you remember your task more efficiently.
 Also, with your morning free time you can physically help your day run more smoothly by making your coffee at home, meal planning for the day, doing laundry, or packing your gym bag.
 All of these can aid in your days running much more efficiently allowing more time for hobbies and other things.

 5. Commute efficiently